 Note reading may not be right for everyone.
 Follow your instincts.
 For some people, just knowing that the notes are available is enough.
 Thousands of patients report that the benefits from reading notes are much greater than the risks.
 In fact, reading notes often builds or reinforces your trust in those taking care of you.
 And studies show that very few people report feeling harmed by what they read.

 By federal law, you have the legal right to receive and review all of your medical records, including the notes.
-As of November, 2020, most providers will be required by law to make them available by electronic means, such as through secure Internet patient portals.
+Starting April 15, 2021, most providers will be required by law to make them available by electronic means, such as through secure Internet patient portals.
 There are a few exceptions, but we expect the vast majority of notes will become available in the future, no matter what health condition you may have.

 If your notes are not yet online, you can always ask for a paper copy.